 Santa Rita has an approved Environmental Impact Study and exclusivity over the relevant water rights.
-The plant is 42-48 months from financial close with a Power Purchase Agreement ("PPA") anticipated in 2018.
+The 250MW plant would take 42-48 months to construct from financial close.
+No Power Purchase Agreement ("PPA") is yet in place and the project awaits a large-scale hydro tender by the Peruvian government.”

 Western South America, bordering the South Pacific Ocean, between Chile and Ecuador